stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/HESD-304.md

 ---
 ticket_id: HESD-304
-title: ' when trying to submit a revision on behalf of the customer/contractor, an error message is repeatedly being received, and the revision cannot be submitted.  '
+title: " when trying to submit a revision on behalf of the customer/contractor, an error message is repeatedly being received, and the revision cannot be submitted.  "
 status: Closed
-created: '2024-01-19'
+created: 2024-01-19
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/20/HESD-304
 project: hesd
 tags:
   - jira
   - ticket
   - closed
   - hesd
 updated: 2025-11-25T06:01
 last_synced: 2025-11-25T06:01
+Rank: 0
 ---

 # }:}